khanmjk/altsoftwareplanning/docs/workspace-canvas-contract.md

 - Modify global state directly (return values instead)
 - Contain presentation logic (colors, labels for display)

+**Exception (module-level singleton state)**:
+- Module-scoped singleton state is allowed for services/managers when it is private to the module (not attached to `window`) and accessed only through the module's API.

 **Approved DOM access exceptions (service-level)**:
 - `ThemeService` (theme application to document root)
 - `AIService` (chat panel integration hooks)